cambriz902/KofileAPI/README.md

     }
   ]
   ```
-  4. If no errors accur, status 200 and data are returns in the response of the request.
+  4. If no errors accurs, return status: 200 and data: prices.

 Example Data Response:
 ```